KeboHQ/kebo/README.md

-# Kebo Theme
+# Kebo Website

-The WordPress Theme for the Kebo website.
+The WordPress Theme and Plugins for the Kebo website.